yasasn86/ng5-breadcrumb/README.md

 		BreadcrumbService
 	])

-Import both the BreadcrumbComponent & BreadcrumbService into your component and update its list of directives:
+Import both the BreadcrumbComponent & BreadcrumbService into your component and update its directive list:

 	import {BreadcrumbComponent, BreadcrumbService} from 'ng2-breadcrumb/ng2-breadcrumb';